isabella232/limitless-flows-blueprint/blueprint/index.md

 ![](images/016.png)
 #### **Limitless Expert State**
-This state contains the connectivity and conversation lifecycle management when the conversation is being handled by Expert Crowd via the SmartCrowd platform.
+This state contains the connectivity and conversation lifecycle management when the conversation is handled by Expert Crowd via the SmartCrowd platform.
 #### **Submit the Question to Limitless:**
 First, we have a Call Data Action using the ‘Limitless Push Question’ action.
 This submits the Customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
-In the integration the Genesys Conversation ID and Limitless Message ID are exchanged.
+The Genesys Conversation ID and Limitless Message ID are exchanged in the integration.

 ![](images/017.png)
 #### **Enter The Loop:**
 After successfully submitting the customer question to Limitless the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs two functions:

 1. To monitor the customer side of the conversation - detecting and submitting additional Customer dialogues to Limitless.
-1. To monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking appropriate action based on these statuses.
+1. To monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform, and taking appropriate action based on these statuses.

 ![](images/018.png)